Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6341 - 🧵 Advanced Analog Circuits/❔ QUESTIONS.md

 > [!FAQ] Can you use equivalent noise bandwidth to calculate the RMS voltage of those noises that is a function of frequency $f$
+> Yes, we can use it on any noise because the inaccuracy in calculation using equivalent noise bandwidth is expected.
 >
+> For example, if the noise has a decaying PSD that the high frequency power is lower, then the usage of equivalent noise bandwidth would occur to a over-estimation of noise RMS.
+However, such error is usually small enough to be ignored.
+>
+> Accurate calculation of RMS can be only done by integral which is not easy to compute.

 > [!FAQ] Why can't we directly sum the RMS or MS of two noises?
 > This is because RMS or MS is just a temporal average of the power of the noise.
 They can not represent the value of a noise in every moment.